A Spring for the Thirsty

-A Spring for the Thirsty (Ukrainian: Криниця для спраглих, Krynytsya dlya sprahlikh; Russian: Родник для жаждущих, Rodnik dlya zhazhdushchikh) is a Soviet surrealist film completed in 1965 but not released until 1987.
+A Spring for the Thirsty («Криниця для спраглих»; «Родник для жаждущих»), sometimes translated into English as A Well for the Thirsty, is a Soviet surrealist film completed in 1965 but not released until 1987.
 The Dovzhenko Film Studios production was the directorial debut for Yuri Ilyenko, from a script written by Ivan Drach.
 Due to censorship from the Communist Party of Ukraine, the premiere of the film was delayed for 22 years until the implementation of perestroika.
 A Spring for the Thirsty has been called among the most significant early films of the Ukrainian poetic cinema movement, and in 2021 it was named the 21st best Ukrainian film ever by the National Oleksandr Dovzhenko Film Centre.

 Plot

 The almost entirely silent film is split into five parts and follows Levko Serdyuk, an elderly peasant who lives alone on the edge of a desert, his wife and eldest son having died, and his younger children having moved away to the city.
 Levko continues to take part of a local spring which once provided water for the entire village, though now he is the only resident left.
 Levko sends a telegram to his family informing them of his death and makes a coffin out of his kitchen table in which he waits impatiently for death to take him.
 Levko looks at photographs and recollects the history of his life, including his children leaving home; his wife dying; and his eldest son, a soldier, being killed in action.
 Levko laments the way metropolitan ways of life have changed the way of life of the peasantry.
 He is visited by the spirit of his late wife Solomiya.
 To try to forget his memories, Levko turns his photographs to face the wall.
 Levko asks his son to return to the village, but when he comes, he feels a spiritual distance between them.
 At the end of the film, he finds out his daughter-in-law has given birth to a son, the child of his deceased older son.
 Levko cleans an abandoned well and plants an apple tree next to it.